-- Vehicle Type: diesel commuter rail in future development
+- Vehicle Type: Diesel commuter rail (Westminster segment: electric)

 - Service Frequency: 30 min (peak) / 60 min (off-peak)